by Mike Ratliff

 Ephesians 2:8-9 are in bold.
-Here they are from the Greek New Testament, “τῇ γὰρ χάριτί ἐστε σεσῳσμένοι διὰ πίστεως· καὶ τοῦτο οὐκ ἐξ ὑμῶν, Θεοῦ τὸ δῶρον· οὐκ ἐξ ἔργων, ἵνα μή τις καυχήσηται.“ Here is my translation, “In the for grace you are being saved through faith; and this not from you, of God the gift; not from works, that not any might boast.”
+Here they are from the Greek New Testament, “Τῇ γὰρ χάριτί ἐστε σεσῳσμένοι διὰ πίστεως· καὶ τοῦτο οὐκ ἐξ ὑμῶν, θεοῦ τὸ δῶρον· οὐκ ἐξ ἔργων, ἵνα μή τις καυχήσηται.“ Here is my translation, “For by grace you have been saved gthrough faith, and this not of yourselves, it is God’s gift; not of works, lest anyone should boast.”
 The first word we will look at is χάριτί the dative, singular form of χάρις or charis.
 My brethren, χάρις or “grace” sums up all biblical theology.
 However, it is also, especially in our time, grossly misunderstood and misapplied.
 We have all heard certain teachers or preachers or theologians say, “Yes, salvation is by grace but good works supplement it,” or “Yes, grace is necessary, but so are works.”
 These are contradictory statements made by people who know absolutely nothing about grace.
 Carefully read the following passage and ask, “if works are added to grace, what is the result?”

-So too at the present time there is a remnant, chosen by grace.
-But if it is by grace, it is no longer on the basis of works; otherwise grace would no longer be grace.
-(Romans 11:5-6 ESV)
+5 In the same way then, there has also come to be at the present time a remnant according to God’s gracious choice.
+6 But if it is by grace, it is no longer on the basis of works, otherwise grace is no longer grace.
+Romans 11:5-6 (NASB)

-For the law was given through Moses; grace and truth came through Jesus Christ.
-(John 1:17 ESV)
+17 For the Law was given through Moses; grace and truth were realized through Jesus Christ.
+John 1:17 (NASB)

 Never forget this my brethren.
 Grace and truth are not found in religion, but in the person of our Lord Jesus Christ.
 Grace, therefore, is the unmerited favor of God toward man manifested primarily through the person and work of Jesus Christ, apart from any merit or works of man.
 Now, let us look at “faith.”